 I like how he brings reggae into rock.

 This is the kind of drummer I would wish to play like...

 He made headlines when he appeared on the BBC's programme Record Breakers, where he set a world record for the most drums (400) played in under one minute, live on television.

 He should be at the top!

 How is this beast not in the top 5 (at least)?

 This man inspired a lot of drummers too.
-He should be on the top ten.
+He should be in the top ten.

 Even if you hate rock music, you can't help yourself going "woah" while watching his performances!

-He was the first known ever 1 armed drummer ever.
+He was the first known ever one-armed drummer.